antarasi/path-validation/README.md

 $   (dollar)
 !   (exclamation mark)
 '   (single quote)
-:   (colon - sometimes works, but is actually NTFS Alternate Data Streams)
+:   (colon - allowed on Windows to appear once only)
 @   (at)
 |   (vertical bar or pipe)
 ‘   (backtick)